ImageMagick v6 Examples --

 Framing using Edge Images

-As such before we even begin, I would like to stress the importance of using the correct image, or the correctly modified for each edge for the framing.
-It is very easy to get wrong.
+As such before we even begin, I would like to stress the importance of using the correct image, or the correctly modified image for each edge while framing your thumbnail or photo.
+It is very easy to get wrong, so double check your results when you think you have it right.

 The Frame Edge Images

-There are may types of images that can be used to frame a image.
+There are may types of images that can be used to frame an image.

 For example here is 'thin black with gold trim' frame that was modified from images provided by Michael Slate <slatem_AT_posters2prints.com>.